 Fleming’s has a registered dietitian on staff that tests every single ingredient for food allergens.
 They do a wonderful job and completely understand the issue of cross-contamination.
 Plus, the food is delicious.
 This is a great place to go if you are looking for something a little fancier.
 They also have a happy hour menu.

 When we’re in a rush, I have a few “fast-food” places I can count on, though we try not to do fast-food very often.

 Pei Wei – Though the gluten-free offerings are limited, I’ve never had an issue with the safety.
 I usually go for the spicy chicken or the Vietnamese rolls, depending on my mood.
-They also have gigantic orange and lemon slices for your soda water, which Jeff and I absolutely love.
+This is a great place for Friday night take-out!

 Chipotle – When I walk into Chipotle and say I’m placing a gluten-free order, everything stops.
 They wipe down the counter, take off their gloves, wash their hands, put on new gloves, and get new spoons for the line.
 One person prepares my order start to finish and makes sure everything is free from cross contamination.
 This happens no matter what Chipotle I walk into anywhere in the country.
 If there is a long line of people, I sometimes feel guilty for holding them up, but then I get over it and am thankful to eat a safe meal.